 Many think of this concept as unromantic, as it acknowledges the possible end of a marriage before it even begins.
 However, prenuptial agreements are becoming more and more common as millennials are getting married later in life and therefore have more assets coming into the marriage.

-A concept you may not be familiar with is postnuptial agreement.
+A concept you may not be familiar with is a postnuptial agreement.
 It’s the same concept as a prenuptial agreement only the parties enter into this agreement after being married.

 Reasons To Get A Postnuptial Agreement